railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_inv.rst

 * **Warranty (months)**: length of time in months for the warranty of the delivered products.

-.. note: Warranty
+.. note:: Warranty

 	The warranty period is used in the `Repairs management and after-sales service`.
-You can find more information on this subject in Manufacturing.
+You can find more information on this subject in the on line chapter about Manufacturing.

-Fields in the section Storage Localisation are given for information – they do not have any impact on the management of stock.
+Fields in the section *Storage Localisation* are for information only; they do not have any impact on the management of stock.

-Counter-Part Locations Properties are automatically proposed by the system but the different values can be modified.
+*Counter-Part Locations Properties* are automatically proposed by the system, but the different values can be modified.
 You will find counterpart locations for:

 * Procurement,